doubleplusc/Line-sticker-downloader/README.md

 ![](/images/Line_sticker_-_ID_from_app.png?raw=true)

 After getting the ID, you can get a preview of the stickers and animated versions where available on http://lstk.ddns.net/Stickers.php.
+This site is also handy for browsing the entire Line archive of available stickers, most recent shown first.
 Packs with animations require clicking on the static images to load.

 ![](/images/Line_sticker_-_search_by_ID.png?raw=true)